kikofernandez/programmingfightclub/chapters/recap.md

 lives in its attributes while the behaviour is expressed via its methods.
 A class that hides its attributes with a `private` access modifier (remember `public`, `protected` and `private`?) protects its internal state from other classes.
-Now, the only way to interact with the internal state is via the behaviour exposed by the class, the methods.
+Now, the only way to update the internal state is via method calls (**they represent the behaviour of the object**).
 As a general advice, you should not expose the internal state of your class to others; you should expose your behaviour.
 This is what make great abstractions such as associative arrays, tasks and futures among others.

 Classes expose their behaviour via its methods.
 If those methods just get the attributes and set them, we call them *getters* and *setters*.

+That's enough for
-Enough for an introduction to something that should you already now, let's see some code!
+an introduction to something that should you already now, let's see some code!
-Let's start with a typical example and work on it in the next concepts:
+Let's start with a typical example and work on it:

 Idea:
 Let's model a dog, who has as state her alertness and her behaviour is to bark